Simon-leong/DubMaster/report.md

 ### Stage 3: Tree-of-Thought synthesis with memory

 The synthesis loop lives in `tot.py`, supported by `tree_memory.py`.
-This is the core backend algorithm: instead of hoping for one lucky model output, DubMaster treats audio generation as a heuristic search over candidate WAV files.
-For every planned `AudioEvent`, the backend builds a small search tree and maintains a per-event `TreeMemory` that carries context across attempts and across candidate models.
+Instead of hoping for one lucky model output, DubMaster treats audio generation as a heuristic search over candidate WAV files.
+For every planned `AudioEvent`, the backend builds a search tree up to three siblings wide and three levels deep — nine generation calls per event at most, though early stopping usually cuts that short.
+A per-event `TreeMemory` carries context across attempts and across candidate models.

 The memory tree records: